mimuc/mememuc-template/README.md

 The template contains two folders that are relevant to you.
 Your implementation is supposed to go in these two folders.
 * `./node-backend`: The backend of your project using NodeJS
-* `./react-frontend`: The front of your project using React
+* `./react-frontend`: The frontend of your project using React

 Currently, both folder are filled with some dummy projects.